seveas/python-prctl/docs/index.rst

   system-wide default.
 The system-wide default is defined by :file:`/proc/sys/vm/memory_failure_early_kill`

+  This is only available in linux 2.6.32 and newer

 .. function:: get_mce_kill()
-.. versionadded:: 1.3 This is only available for kernel 2.6.32 and newer

   Return the current per-process machine check kill policy.

+  This is only available in linux 2.6.32 and newer

 .. function:: set_name(name)